MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-al-profiler-overview.md

 |`Profile` | The snapshot session will only gather profile information, snappoints will be ignored, and debugging will not work.|
 |`DebugAndProfile` | Both debugging and profiling will be available as a result of a snapshot session.
 This is the default setting.|

-Furthermore, the `profilingType` must be set to `Instrumentation` as illustrated in the example below.
+The `profilingType` must be set to `Instrumentation` as illustrated in the example below.

 Looking at the example, if we want to use the snapshot both for debugging and profiling purposes, the configuration for the snapshot in the `launch.json` file, must look equivalent to the following: